martin059/virtualization-level-2-vagrant-setup/README.md

 - Manage the VM through `VirtualBox`'s GUI as any other common VM.
 - Use the command `vagrant halt` to shut it down (use `vagrant halt -f` to force it).
 - Use the command `vagrant destroy` to undefine the VM entirely, also deleting any associated virtual drives it might have (use `vagrant destroy -f` to force it).
+This is **irreversible** and all information on the VM's drive will be lost.

 **Note:** The command `vagrant up` can also be used to re-start a previously shutdown vagrant VM.